h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 This is an example of binary classification using the `h2o.ensemble` function, which is available in **h2oEnsemble**.
 This demo uses a subset of the [HIGGS dataset](https://archive.ics.uci.edu/ml/datasets/HIGGS), which has 28 numeric features and a binary response.
 The machine learning task in this example is to distinguish between a signal process which produces Higgs bosons (Y = 1) and a background process which does not (Y = 0).
 The dataset contains approximately the same number of positive vs negative examples.
 In other words, this is a balanced, rather than imbalanced, dataset.

+If run from plain R, execute R in the directory of this script.
+If run from RStudio, be sure to setwd() to the location of this script. h2o.init() starts H2O in R's current working directory. h2o.importFile() looks for files from the perspective of where H2O was started.

 ### Start H2O Cluster
 ```r